Saudia Group In 'Landmark' Deal For 105 Airbus Planes

 Saudi authorities have also announced plans for a large new airport in the capital Riyadh capable of accommodating 120 million passengers a year.

-Prior to the deal announced Monday, Saudia had a fleet of 144 aircraft while flyadeal had 32 aircraft.
+Prior to the deal announced Monday, Saudia had a fleet of 144 aircraft while flyadeal had 32.

-Saleh Eid, vice president of fleet management and agreements, told AFP that deliveries would start in 2026 and continue until 2032.
-He declined to disclose the value of the deal.
+Saleh Eid, vice president of fleet management and agreements at Saudia, told AFP that deliveries would start in 2026 and continue until 2032.

 Jeddah-based Saudia, also known as Saudi Arabian Airlines, dates to 1945 when it received its first jet, a gift from US president Franklin Roosevelt.

-The state-owned carrier is expected to increasingly concentrate its operations out of Jeddah once Riyadh Air begins its flights, a milestone expected next year.

-Aviation is a key component of the country's "Vision 2030" reform agenda aiming to more than triple annual traffic to 330 million passengers by the end of the decade.
+Crown Prince Mohammed Bin Salman sees aviation as a key component of his "Vision 2030" reform agenda to remake the petroleum-centred economy, aiming to more than triple annual traffic to 330 million passengers by the end of the decade.

 Last year Saudia announced a deal to buy 39 Dreamliner planes from Boeing with options for 10 more.

-Riyadh Air, unveiled in March 2023, announced an agreement to buy 39 Boeing Dreamliners, with options for 33 more jets.
+Newcomer Riyadh Air had also announced an agreement to buy 39 Boeing Dreamliners, with options for 33 more jets.

+Despite ongoing problems at Boeing, which has reported a string of financial losses and has significantly slowed its delivery of new jets while it addresses quality control issues, Riyadh Air is still expected to start flying in the summer of 2025, chief commercial officer Vincent Coste told AFP.

+Approximately 10 destinations will come online by the end of that year, Coste said, with more than 100 targeted by the end of the decade.

 Saudi Arabia is also launching NEOM Airlines, to be based in the planned megacity.